tomjoht/tomjoht.github.io/_posts/2018/5/2018-05-31-reconstructing-absent-user-simplifying-complexity.md

 categories:
 - simplifying-complexity
 keywords:
-summary: "I have a new article in my series on <a href='http://bit.ly/reconstructabsentuser'>Simplifying Complexity</a>.
+description: "I have a new article in my series on <a href='http://bit.ly/reconstructabsentuser'>Simplifying Complexity</a>.
 This article talks about why reconstructing the absent users is essential to creating good documentation."
 bitlink: http://bit.ly/simpcompreconstabsence
 ---